lucascompython/speed-comparison/README.md

 - [X] Add Powershell
 - [X] Add Swift
 - [X] Add Dart
-- [ ] Add the ability to run the comparison multiple times and then show the median, best and worst time.
+- [X] Add the ability to run the comparison multiple times and then show the mean, best and worst time.
 - [ ] Add Bash
 - [ ] Add Zig
 - [ ] Add Julia